Android Download & Installation Guide

 Limitations and notes

-Wispr Flow on Android is in Early Access — the app is fully functional, but new features and improvements are still rolling out.
+Wispr Flow on Android is in Beta — the app is fully functional, but new features and improvements are still rolling out.

-The Flow Bubble is automatically hidden in banking and financial apps for security and cannot be overridden.
+The Flow Bubble is automatically hidden in banking and financial apps for security.

 Sign-in methods cannot be switched after account creation.
 Use the same method you used on other devices.